 To be able to apply to Specialty/GP training doctors must demonstrate that they have achieved Foundation competencies.
 Completing a UK Foundation Programme and being in possession of an FPCC provide this evidence.

 Many applicants wish to apply to specialty training who are not in possession of an FPCC for a variety of reasons.
 The following scenarios will provide guidance as to how to demonstrate this.
-For detailed guidance on the process please access Oriel.
+For detailed guidance on the process please access the Oriel resource bank.